 In the area around Laodicea there appears to be have been two groups of Christians meeting.
 Paul's epistle to believers in Colossae makes a direct reference to a church meeting in someone's home (Colossians 4:15).
 He then mentions "the church of the Laodiceans" (verse 16), which might have been a second fellowship group meeting in the area.

 What did a Christian house look like?

-In this study we examined some evidence showing that after the death of Christ the early church or "ekklesia" met in small groups at someone's home.
-There are at least 21 references to house fellowships in the New Testament.
+After the death of Christ the early church or "ekklesia" met in small groups at someone's home.
+In the New Testament the Bible contains at least twenty-one references to fellowships meeting in someone's home.
 These gatherings of believers show us it is perfectly acceptable to meet in this fashion today.